bsayli/licensing/licensing-service/README.md

 3. Service **evaluates license** (Keycloak + policy checks).
 4. Service **issues JWT** and **caches** client session context.
 5. Client later calls `POST /v1/licenses/access/validate` with the JWT + detached signature.
-6. Service verifies signature, JWT validity/blacklist, and **matches request to cached context**.
+6. Service verifies signature, JWT validity and **matches request to cached context**.

 * If expired *and* cache matches → returns **TOKEN\_REFRESHED** and a new JWT.